ketaslava/migpl/README.md

 3. Open terminal as admin or use sudo

-4. Use "pip install" to install all requirements from requirements.txt for python3
+4. Use "pip install -r requirements.txt" to install all requirements from requirements.txt for python3

 5. Copy migpl.py to root directory of your project (where there is a project.godot file)